rbdm/8755-project/README.md

 2. Download all files from [here](https://drive.google.com/drive/folders/1nT7nfzqYbrffRwJWhdGFsGjH_wi6w-Pd?usp=sharing) to your local computer

-3. Move all .pth files to './models' directory
+3. Move all .pth files to `./models` directory

-4. Move FaceEnhancement-checkpoints.zip to './Face_Enhancement' directory, then extract it
+4. Move FaceEnhancement-checkpoints.zip to `./Face_Enhancement` directory, then extract it

-5. Move Global-checkpoints.zip to './Global directory', then extract it
+5. Move Global-checkpoints.zip to `./Global directory`, then extract it

 ### Colorization
 1. Training dataset and test dataset (legacy images) can be prepared by: